Belonging to the World

 We all have a birthright to connect with ritual skills, other-than-human relations, and ancestral practices in ways that are respectful and meaningful in our present-day life, and that support life-affirming grief expression towards dignity, right-relationship, and belonging.

-In this 9 week course you will be guided into a framework of cross-cultural principles for grieving to explore the ecology of relationships, rituals and ancestral practices relevant to your own identity that support your grief as medicine.
+In this course you will be guided into a framework of cross-cultural principles for grieving to explore the ecology of relationships, rituals and ancestral practices relevant to your own identity that support your grief as medicine.
 You will be invited into somatic and energetic presence practices that support you as a vessel for metabolizing grief.
-You will nurture relationships with beings of land, plant and animal kin while deepening your ritual skills of reciprocity.
+You will nurture relationships with beings of land and plant kin while deepening your ritual skills of reciprocity to allow your grief to be an offering.
 You will explore connection to your ancestors through both spirit work and tangible research into ancestrally relevant grieving practices.
 You will learn a map for supporting the rite of passage of death and bereavement.
 You will nurture your grief as an invitation into belonging and possibility towards healing, relational reciprocity, and connection to the world.

 When is the course?